 - Students must be advanced to candidacy at the doctoral level before a department may nominate them for AI-GS positions.

-- Nominees for AI-GS positions require demonstrated ability as a teacher whose expertise is appropriate to the course, with at least two years (4 semesters) of university- or college-level teaching experience and at minimum, meet the eligibility criteria of an appointment at the GSI Step II level.
+- Nominees for AI-GS positions require demonstrated ability as a teacher whose expertise is appropriate to the course, with at least two years (4 semesters) of university- or college-level teaching experience and, at minimum, meet the eligibility criteria of an appointment at the GSI Step II level.
+COCI will not consider GSIs for an AI-GS appointment with fewer than four semesters of teaching experience.

 - Candidates for AI-GS appointments must be in good academic standing (i.e., may not be on academic probation or have had their degree candidacy lapse), have a minimum 3.0 grade-point average, and have no more than two Incomplete grades in upper division and graduate courses on the transcript.